dsoellinger/Full-Stack-Web-Dev-with-React-Specialization/2_Front_End_Development_with_React/Lecture_Notes/1_Introduction.md

 However, unlike browser DOM elements, React elements are plain objects, and are cheap to create.
 React DOM takes care of updating the DOM to match the React elements.

+#### React components

+A component can be considered as a group of React elements that should be rendered together on the screen.
+They provide an easy way to split the UI into independent, reusable pieces.

+When defining React components we should stick to the following convention:

+- User-defined component names must always start with a capital letter (these compile to React.createElement)
+- Tags starting with lowercase letters are treated as DOM tags (built-in components)

 #### Adding Bootstrap to a React app

 Bootstrap can be easily installed using yarn just by adding the `bootstrap` package.
 However, the JavaScript part of Bootstrap cannot be directly used together with React.
 A Bootstrap-based packaged called `Reactstrap` provides a solution to this problem.
 Reactstrap supplies Bootstrap components re-implemented using React components (similar to JavaScript components re-implemented using React components in Reactstrap).